-Join Garrick Chow for an in-depth discussion in this video Keyboard controls, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Keyboard controls, part of Learning iTunes 12.

 - Sometimes instead of using iTunes buttons…to control the playback of your music,…it's much easier and quicker to use…keyboard commands.…Like many applications,…you can control many of iTunes most useful functions…using only your keyboard.…Of course you have to learn these keyboard shortcuts…before you can use them.…If you go to Help,…Keyboard Shortcuts,…and this is the same on both Mac and Windows,…you'll get a listing of the keyboard shortcuts…available in iTunes.…As you can see they're arranged here by category…like Play music, video, and more,…Create and manage playlists,…Manage your iTunes library and media files,…and so on.…